TheeraphatStudent/cs-final-project/ai/core/model/code/README.md

 To train an ai model to predict an url is safe or not

+**If wanna change an feature of ai, go to section of feature etraxtion and implement it kub!**

 ## Ai model

 - [How to make an ai model](https://www.netguru.com/blog/how-to-make-an-ai-model)